 By the 1980s, the population of Mexico City had grown to over 16 million.
 Many parts of the city were overcrowded and plagued with infrastructure and pollution problems.
 Much of the architecture in the Centro Histórico fell into disrepair and the buildings abandoned.
 Carlos Slim established the Fundación Centro Histórico in 2000 with the goal of preserving historic architecture and revitalizing the historic core of Mexico City through sustainable efforts that encourage economic growth and community development.
 We have worked with the Fundación Centro Histórico since 2004.

 A revitalization effort through an integrated program of historic preservation, sustainable tourism management, and visitor education

 A 2007 grant from WMF and American Express helped Fundación Centro Histórico’s revitalization efforts through an integrated program of historic preservation, sustainable tourism management, and visitor education.
-Remnants of the Rule Building, a neoclassical, early-twentieth-century movie palace which was badly damaged in the 1985 earthquake, as well as an open space formerly occupied by the cloister of San Francisco, are currently being adapted for use as a visitor’s center and public square.
-They will serve as a meeting place, starting point, and education and interpretation center for visitors and residents alike.
+Remnants of the Rule Building, a neoclassical, early-twentieth-century movie palace which was badly damaged in the 1985 earthquake, as well as an open space formerly occupied by the cloister of San Francisco, were adapted for use as a visitor’s center and public square.
+The new design incorporates natural light and energy-efficient technologies.
+The ground floor and terrace will be used as publicly accessible gallery space, while the upper floors will be used incubator space for cultural ventures, commercial space, and a cultural center.
+Innaugurated in June 2017, the Rule Building now serves as a meeting place, starting point, and education and interpretation center for visitors and residents alike.